John-Abbott-College/4A8-Notes/31_Installer_WAP.md

 ![image-20230424022421100](./Images/WAPP_Sideloading.JPG)

 Click `Next`.

 We will use the dev certificate we created earlier.
-It will appear, which should appear and be selected by default.
+It should appear and be selected by default.